HiPERCAM/hipercam/docs/phaseII.rst

-   There is a caveat to this in that if the sky counts are greater than this level, then there is less to be gained since binning increase the target and sky counts per pixel by the same factor, but when going fast, the sky can often be quite low lowel (especially in CCDs 1, 2 and 3, i.e.  ugr).
+   There is a caveat to this in that if the sky counts are greater than this level, then there is less to be gained since binning increase the target and sky counts per pixel by the same factor, but when going fast, the sky can often be quite low level (especially in CCDs 1, 2 and 3, i.e.  ugr).
 This means it can make sense sometimes to use very large binning factors when going fast and sky noise is low.
 It is this sort of case when binning can quite dramatically